 Some experts recommend avoiding all palm tree pruning, but most suggest you avoid cutting too much or too often.
 When should you think about pruning palm plants?

 Think about cutting back a palm tree if you notice dead or dying fronds.
-Removing these fronds by pruning palm plants not only prevents breakage damage, it also eliminates nesting places for rats, scorpions and other pests.
+Removing these fronds by pruning palm plants not only prevents breakage damage, but also eliminates nesting places for rats, scorpions, and other pests.

 How and When to Prune a Palm Tree